ZebraMilk/knight-moves/README.md

 each square contains an object that contains whether the node has been visited yet the board is empty, initially

+So we're comparing the visited quality of the board square state in order to determine if it gets added as a child Rather than search the tree for the node anywhere (O of n lg n?) we just index into the correct square of the gameboard to see if it's been visited?

+Otherwise, if we want to add a child node, we have to traverse the entire tree and check if that node already exists?

+See, this isn't that bad, only the existing tree gets searched, so it doesn't take too much more time or resources to find the value if it exists.

 ### Traversal

 Breadth first traversal
 implement a queue structure
 check if the desired node is already visited, if not, then make it and visit it?

+Make a `knightPath` array, with each entry being an `[x, y]` tuple, the coordinates of the previous moves or it could be an array of the node objects in its path? possible more versatile if I want nodes to have other properties for the UI?

+Not only do we have to traverse down the tree to find the desired ending position We also have to move back up to the root and add the "moves" to the path array. then possibly reverse it to get the actual move order?

 ### Problems